andrewl33/learn-reasonml/README.md

 # 99 Problems in ReasonML

 Small problems solved to learn ReasonML.
+Might not be totally correct.
 Taken from http://ocaml.org/learn/tutorials/99problems.html.

 # Build